MAYARI

 Given Sanctuary: November 23, 2020

-In mid-November 2020, W.O.L.F. received a call from one of our rescue partners in California: Apex Protection Project.
-There was a female wolf dog who had been running as a stray in Southern California since Labor Day who was in need of a permanent home.
-She often visited a compassionate couple, and they fed her and tried to keep her safe, though they were unable to touch her or get a leash on her.
+W.O.L.F. received a call in November of 2020 from a rescue partner in California stating there was a female wolf dog that had been running as a stray since Labor Day.
+She often visited a compassionate couple who fed her and tried to keep her safe.
+They were unable to touch her or get a leash on her.
 She stayed close to their home on a beautiful multi-acre property.
 The couple often saw her jump into their pond, run several laps around their yard, and then curl up under some thick bushes to take a nap.
 Eventually, she began to follow the wife around the yard as she gardened.
 She would disappear at night and reappear early in the morning.

 While caring for her, the couple actively searched for her owner and discovered that the wolf dog previously had a home, albeit not a good one.
 She had been kept on a nearby property in a small horse stall for a year.
 She was never walked, and the owners only visited her to feed her once each day.
 There were other wolf dogs on the property, but the female stray was not allowed any contact with them.
 Eventually, the house was sold, and the owners moved away, leaving her behind.
-The new home owners called to have them come collect their animal, and while the previous owners agreed to come back and pick her up, they never did.
-Eventually, they even refused to return calls or texts.
+The new homeowners called to have them come collect their animal, but they never did.
 It was clear the wolf dog was on her own.

 They became increasingly worried that the wolf dog would be hit by a car or shot if left running free.
-They contacted a local wolf rescue, and Apex was able to organize a catch-up plan.
-They moved a wire enclosure onto the property and asked the couple to begin feeding the wolf dog inside the enclosure but to leave the door open.
+They contacted a local wolf rescue, and they were able to organize a catch-up plan.
+A wire enclosure was moved to the property, and the couple placed food inside the open enclosure.
 At first, the wolf dog went into the enclosure but took her bowl of food outside to eat.
 Eventually, she started to eat in the enclosure.
 On the day of the catch up, the husband fed the wolf dog and started to close the enclosure door.
 The wolf turned, saw the door closing, and quickly slipped out the door.
-When the team from Apex arrived, they began the laborious process of catching her on the multi-acre property.
-Eventually, they were able to lure her into a smaller garden area, she ran into a greenhouse, they closed the door, and she was finally safe.
+When the rescue team arrived, they began the laborious process of catching her on the multi-acre property.
+Eventually, they were able to lure her into a greenhouse on the property.
+The greenhouse door was closed, and she was finally safe.

 It took longer for her to become comfortable with the other wolves around her, but after a week, it was decided that it was time to try a face-to-face introduction with Castiel.
-They were moved into a new habitat so neither one would feel that their territory was being invaded by the other and were set loose.
 Much to the surprise of staff and volunteers, Mayari was not shy about interacting with Castiel and desperately wanted to play with him.
 Castiel remained aloof, more interested in exploring his new habitat and avoiding his caretakers than interacting with her.
-It quickly became apparent that while their relationship might not be one of love at first sight, the two were safe to be left together unsupervised.
+Castiel and Mayari eventually settled into their habitat in Rist Canyon.
+Eventually, Mayari was paired with Casey and Castiel with Reese.